gazebosim/docs/contributing.md

 * Default to “squash and merge”
   * Make sure the commit message captures the core ideas of the pull request and contains the author's signature.
 * “Rebase and merge” when moving files (do a `git mv` as a separate commit).
-* “Create a merge commit” when porting changes forward and "Rebase and merge" when porting backwards.
+* “Create a merge commit” when porting changes forward.
+"Rebase and merge" when porting backwards.
 * Refrain from force-pushing while the PR is under review (which includes rebasing and squashing).

 Porting changes across branches: